 Atom Wines

-Richard Jones grew up on an historic farming property in the Jordan River Valley.
+Richard Jones grew up on an historic farming property in the Jordan River Valley, ploughing paddocks and shearing sheep.
 Seven generations of Joneses had laboured there since the 1860s.
 But a life on the land wasn't for him.
 Beyond school, Jones spent more than a decade working interstate in oil, gas, and mining industries.

-On returning home with his young family in 2016, he lent a hand in the establishment of Invercarron Vineyard at Broadmarsh.
+On returning home with his young family in 2016, Jones worked under the guidance of respected viticulturists Marty Smith and Mark Hoey during the establishment of Invercarron Vineyard at Broadmarsh.
 The experience unlocked a latent passion for cool climate viticulture.

-In 2021, Jones and his wife Rachael launched Atom Wines.
+In 2021, Jones and his wife Rachael launched their own Atom Wines with barely 900 bottles of Pinot Noir.
 The boutique label sources premium fruit from the Coal River Valley, the East Coast and North West Tasmania.
-A network-based approach ensures access to exceptional fruit while supporting emerging, quality-driven vineyards.
+A thoughtful, network-based approach ensures access to exceptional fruit while supporting quality-driven growers.

 Atom Wines are made under contract at Ghost Rock, near Devonport.
 Justin Arnold and Sierra Blair are charged with producing small batches of user-friendly wines with minimal intervention.

-The Atom brand is Jones's acknowledgement of the extraordinary people within his orbit who have supported him on his wine journey – his wife Rachael, their three young children and a small circle of great mates and family connections.
+The Atom brand itself is Richard Jones's acknowledgement of the extraordinary people within his orbit who have supported him on his wine journey – his wife Rachael, their three young children, and a small circle of great mates and family connections.

 Vineyard/cellar door address: